dominik-pichler/Review_me_if_you_can/README.md

 Intrigued by their claims, I wanted to test **DMoN** on my own knowledge graph.

 Therefore, with the help of **PyTorch Geometric** I wrote a script to run this method on my onw KG.
+This script can be found in `src/GNN_Handler.py`.
- **PyTorch Geometric** was choosen over other Frameworks like DGl and Graphnets due its high compatability (seamless integration into the PyTorch ecosystem), its dedicated CUDA kernels for sparse data and mini-batch, its strong community support and its research-orientation.
+ **PyTorch Geometric** was chosen over other Frameworks like DGl and Graphnets due its high compatability (seamless integration into the PyTorch ecosystem), its dedicated CUDA kernels for sparse data and mini-batch, its strong community support and its research-orientation.

+#### Results:

+## Presentation Layer:
+In order to present the determined results, I decided to use *Streamlit* to create a small dashboard, that can then be used in an real life application as **customer satisfaction and cleaning quality monitor** I chose *Streamlit* mainly due to its ease of use, its excellece when it comes to rapid prototyping that still comes with very good user experience that can be designed in a typical pythonic way.
+The thereby built dashboard can be found under `src/dashboards/monitoring_dashboard.py`
 # TO READ:
  https://distill.pub/2021/gnn-intro/